IBM-Cloud/docs-services/services/NexionaPoCBuildWIoT/index.md

 To get up and running quickly with MIIMETIQ LITE, once you have signed up for an account and have the appropriate sign in credentials, follow these steps:

+1. [Log into MIIMETIQ LITE](http://lite.trial.nexiona.io/#dashboard)and enter the correct user credentials.
-1. Once you open up the MIIMETIQ LITE application you will notice a '?' at the top right.
-By selecting this you will be given the option to view the 'Quick Start Guide'.
-By stepping through this guide you will quickly become familiar with the various menus and options within MIIMETIQ LITE.
+2. Once the MIIMETIQ LITE application is open you will notice a '?' at the top right.
+By selecting this two options are given: Quick Start guide and Video Tutorials.
+Select 'Quick Start Guide'; by stepping through this guide you will quickly become familiar with the various menus and options within MIIMETIQ LITE.
 2. After stepping through the Quick Start Guide select [Video Tutorials](https://www.youtube.com/watch?v=vmnOdSrzfLk&list=PLSkT4X0x-Kkgd-ZPr57Pfqja8tmoH-6QP&index=1), here you will find short instructional vides on how to connect devices, view data in Dashboards, set up Rules & Actions and view reports.

 # Related Links
 {: #rellinks notoc}